The Soul Speaks (from Hymn on the Fate of the Soul)

 View All Poems by Nachmanides (Moses ben Nachman)

-There are a few elements that catch my attention in today's poem.
-First, the references to light.
-"Then He shined his light / to bring me forth..."
 Light is one of the primary metaphors in sacred poetry, suggesting the Divine not framed within a mental concept.
 For genuine mystics, this light is not a mere concept; it is directly experienced.

 This sense of light is more than a brightness one might experience on a sunny afternoon.
 This light is perceived as being a living radiance that permeates everything, everywhere, always.
 This light is immediately understood to be the true source of all things, the foundation on which the physicality of the material world is built.
 In other words, it is the light of manifestation and self-awareness.
 It is through this light that we are "brought forth from Nothing," from the great, still womb of unmanifest potential, into manifest being and self-consciousness.

 Light has a particular significance within the esoteric teachings of Kabbalah.
 The Zohar, one of the central texts of Kabbalah, emphasizes the radiance or splendor of God beyond qualities.
-The "steps" and "spheres" are references to the Sephirot that form the Kabbalistic Tree of Life, through which the Eternal expresses an array of qualities that connect the transcendent with the manifest.
+The "steps" and "spheres" are references to the Sephirot that form the Kabbalistic Tree of Life, through which the Eternal expresses an array of qualities that connects the transcendent with the manifest.